LUMC/kPAL/doc/intro.rst

-smooth       Smooth two profiles by collapsing sub-profiles. distance     Calculate the distance between two profiles. matrix       Make a pairwise distance matrix for a series of *k*-mer profiles.
+smooth       Smooth two profiles by collapsing sub-profiles. distance     Calculate the distance between two profiles. matrix       Make a pairwise distance matrix for a series of *k*-mer profiles. cat          Save profiles from several files to one file.
 ===========  =================================================================

 More information about the methods implemented by kPAL can be found in